BotiKis/OCMapView/README.md

 ###Update 13.02.2012:###
 Added support for cluster different groups of annotations.
+See the screenshots below.
+####How to use:
 Implement the new `OCGrouping` protocol on your annotation class, set its grouping-tag and set the `clusterByGroupTag` property of your `OCMapView` to *true*.
 Take a look at the sample project to see how it works.

 - - - -